markcerqueira/markcerqueira.github.com/about.md

 	<a href="http://www.linkedin.com/in/markcerqueira/"><img class="icon" src="/assets/images/webicons/webicon-linkedin.png" alt="LinkedIn"/></a>
 </div>

-I am a Director of Engineering at [Twitch][7].
+I am a Senior Director of Engineering at [Pinterest][8].
-Twitch is where millions of people come together live every day to chat, interact, and make their own entertainment together.
-I lead a team of talented Android and iOS developers to deliver a delightful Twitch experience on mobile.

-My entire professional career has been in the mobile space.
-Before management, I was an Android Engineer at Twitch.
+Pinterest is the visual inspiration platform where people come to search, save, and shop the best ideas in the world for all of life’s moments.
+I lead a talented group that builds the foundation for all Android, iOS, Web, and API development at Pinterest.

+Prior to Pinterest, I led the Android and iOS product development and platform teams at [Twitch][7].
 Before that, I was an Android (and sometimes iOS) Engineer at [Evernote][6] -- making a productivity tool used and loved by millions even better.
 And before Evernote I was a Mobile Engineer at [Smule][5], where I split my time between Android and iOS development.
 <!-- I also led Smule's world-class food and culture program. -->